Ubiquiti-App/UCRM-plugins/README.md

 # UCRM-plugins

 Plugins are open-source programs that extend the functionality of [UCRM](https://ucrm.ubnt.com/).
-These plugins will enable your UCRM to import payments, integrate with another accounting software, cooperate with 3rd party HW and tools, etc. [Read more](https://help.ubnt.com/hc/en-us/articles/360002433113-UCRM-Plugins).
+These plugins will enable your UCRM to import payments, integrate with another accounting software, cooperate with 3rd party HW and tools, view or create custom reports, modify all the UCRM data in a batch, etc. [Read more](https://help.ubnt.com/hc/en-us/articles/360002433113-UCRM-Plugins).

 UCRM plugins are compatible with UCRM 2.10.0+